foligny/gulp-requirejs/README.md

 + Only optimize `define` module, non-support with `require`, which means error throw.

 # Feature
 + Support single requirejs file optimize.
-(Finished, maybe some bug not coveraged by UT)
 + Support multi requirejs file optimize.
-(Finished, maybe some bug not coverage by UT)
-+ Support specific config options `path`.
-(Finished, maybe some bug not coverage by UT the path maps modules in the specific directory, or others outside the directory)
++ Support specific config options `path`.(the path maps modules in the specific directory and libs outside the specific directory).
-+ Files outside the directory will import.
-Third-party libs like `jquery` would import into the optimized file without processing.(Finished, maybe some bug not coverage by UT)
++ Files outside the directory would import into the final optimized file without processing.
-+ Partial plugin support, when you have dependency like `define['html!template/main'],function(template){})`, error event doesn't emit anymore since v0.8.5, and optional import the plugin contents by `opts.plugin`. any way, tough stuff(Finished).
++ Partial plugin support.
+Dependency like `define['html!template/main'],function(template){})` doesn't emit error event anymore since v0.8.5, and optional import the plugin contents by `opts.plugin`.
 + Support recursive moduleDependency optimize, but the depth limited to 2.
-The dependencies of direct dependencies will be import, as belows.(Finished)
+The dependencies of direct dependencies will import.

 # options
 Config options below provided now.